immigrationstory/uk/en-gb/tools/ilr-calculator.md

 categories: tools
 ---

-Use this tool to calculate when is the earliest date you can apply for Indefinite Leave to Remain.
+Use this tool to calculate when is the earliest date you can apply for Indefinite Leave to Remain, given your continuous qualifying period and the 28-day rule.

 * Table of Contents
 {:toc}